 Proper air pressure helps to distribute the weight of a school bus evenly across the tire’s tread pattern foot print, so the tire (and the bus) is at its most stable.
 When a tire is under-inflated or over-inflated, it loses stability, negatively affecting the handling, cornering and stopping.
 Eventually, the tire will also start to wear unevenly.
 Under-inflated tires tend to show wear on the outside edges of the tread, while over-inflated tires show wear down the middle of the tread.

 Maintain all tires at a fleet’s target inflation pressure, which should be based on the manufacturer’s application data book for the school bus axle load.
 An inflation pressure mismatch of greater than 5 psi, can result in the two tires of a dual assembly being significantly different in circumference, which will cause irregular wear and eventual tire loss.

 A difference of 5 psi between steer tires can cause the vehicle to pull to the side with the lower pressure.
-When specifying your new buses research, the benefit of the tire pressure monitoring system (TPMS).
-Many of the school bus manufacturers offer cost benefits analysis on specific option content, a TPMS system it will provide a valuable tool to help prevent tire inflation issues and save labor expense relative to tire PM as well.
+When specifying your new bus research, the benefit of the tire pressure monitoring system (TPMS).
+Many of the school bus manufacturers offer cost-benefits analysis on specific option content, a TPMS system it will provide a valuable tool to help prevent tire inflation issues and save labor expense relative to tire PM as well.

 Inspecting and Replacing